jbrockopp/docs/content/administration/worker/executor.md

   This section contains information on the executor component for the worker.
 ---

-This component is responsible for ...
+This component is responsible for coordinating with [the runtime](/docs/administration/worker/runtime/) to manage workload resources.

+Throughout the lifecycle of these resources, this component will track and report results back to the [server](/docs/administration/server/).

 ## Configuration